 About this Learning Living Community (LLC):

 Coughlin's 5th floor is home to Gonzaga's Global Citizenship LLC.
 Anyone passionate about identity development, interested in developing an understanding of social justice, and intentional about becoming a global citizen is encouraged to apply.
 The hall's sequential programming is designed to encourage a reflection on the self as an intersection of identities, to foster global understanding and citizenship, and to engage and celebrate difference in community.
-If your value align with the program, this LLC experience may be right for you.
+If your values align with the program, this LLC experience may be right for you.

 Open to: First and Second Years, men and women